 How long is a tournament?

-Silver Knights tournaments range from 3 hours to a full day, but you should check the specific listing.
-The trophy ceremony generally concludes 15 minutes after the last game finishes so if a listing says 1pm-5pm, you can expect the announcements to start at 1pm, the last game to end at 5pm, and the trophy ceremony to conclude at 5:15pm.
+Silver Knights chess tournaments range from 3-5 hours to a full day, but you should check the specific listing.
+The trophy ceremony generally concludes 15 minutes after the last game finishes so if a listing says 1pm - 5pm, you can expect the announcements to start at 1pm, the last game to end at 5pm, and the trophy ceremony to conclude at 5:15pm.
 Our tournaments sometimes end early, but they almost never end late.

 Wait, is my child going to be playing chess for FOUR HOURS?
 That seems like too long...

-Nah, they'll be fine.
+They'll be fine!
 There's an hour allotted for each game, and since most games take less than the full hour, the kids return to the space where the parents are waiting (called the "skittles room" in chess parlance) until the next game starts.

 Does my child need to write down their moves?